Vector - Resource Management Allocation

 • Then copy constructed with the value from the source vector.

-This attempt improves on that by allowing efficient pre-allocating of space (capacity) for the buffer.
-New members are then added by constructing in-place using placement new.
+This attempt improves that by allowing efficient pre-allocating of space (capacity) for the buffer.
+New members are added by constructing in-place using placement new.

 Rule of three third pass